Serving all of Canada. Book a consultation with us.

 Understanding Back Pain

-Factors such as poor posture, repetitive movements, heavy lifting, obesity, age-related changes, and underlying medical conditions can contribute to the development or exacerbation of back pain.
-Symptoms may include localized pain, radiating pain to the legs (sciatica), stiffness, limited mobility, and muscle weakness.
+Factors such as poor posture, repetitive movements, heavy lifting, obesity, age-related changes, and underlying medical conditions can also contribute to the development or exacerbation of back pain.
+Symptoms may include:

 Back Pain and Long-term Disability